Traditional Kalenjin society: Weapons

 The arms of the fighting men usually consisted of a spear, shield, sword and club.
 By the late 19th century, up to four kinds of spears, representing various eras and areas were in use.
 In Nandi, the eren-gatiat of the Sirkwa era was still in use, though only by old men.
 It had a short and small leaf-shaped blade with a long socketed shank and a long butt.
 Two types of the Maasai-era spear, known as ngotit, were also in use.
 Those of the eastern, northern and southern counties had long narrow blades with long iron butt, short socket and short shaft.
 Those of the central county (emgwen) had short broad blades with short iron butts.
 In the western counties, a spear that had a particularly small head, a long shaft and no butt was in use, known as ndirit.
 The pastoral Pokot carried two Maasai-era spears, known as ngotwa, while the agricultural sections armed themselves with a sword, known as chok.

 Economy

 The Kalenjin society was to a large extent self-sufficient in its needs and a significant amount of intra-tribal trade catered for basic wants.

 Hunter client

 A distinct pattern of trade in traditional Kalenjin economy was the hunter client relationship that was adopted during the Sirikwa era.
 Within this arrangement, the Okiek would provide produce of the forest that would be exchanged with the Kalenjin for produce of the land.
-Notable products in this exchange were honey, elephant ivory and rhino ivory.
+Notable products in this exchange were honey, elephant ivory and rhino horn.